Last updated on November 13th, 2023

 8. Don’t miss Centro Cultural Borges

-This cultural centre is named after Buenos Aires’ most famous writer, Jorge Luis Borges, who famously compared the Falklands War (Las Malvinas) to ‘two bald men fighting over a comb’.
+This cultural center is named after Buenos Aires’ most famous writer, Jorge Luis Borges, who famously compared the Falklands War (Las Malvinas) to ‘two bald men fighting over a comb’.
 Catch an art exhibition, go to a reading or take in a concert.

 9. Salón 1923 at Palacio Barolo